-I couldn’t be more pleased to welcome the dedicated professionals of Edwin Gould to Rising Ground, including three former Edwin Gould Board members to the Rising Ground Board of Directors.
-We believe that through affiliation of these two organizations we are advancing our work and creating a stronger, more sustainable long-term structure that gives us the depth, expertise, and adaptability that will benefit the people and communities we support.
-It is a winning strategy.
+As Rising Ground and Edwin Gould move forward together, we believe that through this affiliation we are advancing our work and creating a stronger, more sustainable long-term structure that gives us the depth, expertise, and adaptability that will benefit the people and communities we support.